MannLabs/py-lmd/docs/pages/quickstart.rst

 Installation from Github
 ========================

 To install the py-lmd library clone the Github repository and use pip to install the library in your current environment.
-It is recommended to use the library with a conda environment.
+It is recommended to use the library with a Conda environment.
 Please make sure that the package is installed editable like described.
 Otherwise static glyph files might not be available.
 ::

   git clone https://github.com/HornungLab/py-lmd